illgirni/orm-fux.github.io/_posts/2019-02-15-git-conflicts-merge-vs-rebase.markdown

 mathjax: false
 ---

-So, when working with Git you will inevitably run into the topic of "conflicts" at some point.
+When working with Git you will inevitably run into the topic of "conflicts" at some point.
 You'll find information of how to resolve them all over the place [[1](https://stackoverflow.com/q/161813), [2](https://gist.github.com/karenyyng/f19ff75c60f18b4b8149)].
 However, I want to quickly point out two different ways for the conflict resolution under a "special" aspect: Commit history.
 Do you and your co-developers want to see in your commit history that there was a conflict that needed resolution? `git merge` will show it; and `git rebase` will hide it [[3](https://stackoverflow.com/a/44476803)].

 ## Resolving Conflicts